Andrea M. Darcy

-As you can imagine, the child of such parenting will themselves have anxiety, hyper-vigilance, possible low self-esteem… all signs of PTSD or anxiety disorders.
+As you can imagine, the child of this parent will grow up into an adult with anxiety, hyper-vigilance, attachment issues, relationship problems, possible low self-esteem.
+All signs of PTSD or anxiety disorders.

 Trauma and our genes – can it be passed through our DNA?

-It did find a postive link via blood sampling of 40 parents who survived the Holocaust and 31 of their offspring.
-The children had different stress hormone profiles then others, in ways that made them more susceptible to PTSD.
-So the results showed an association between parental stress before a child is conceived, and epigenetic changes that appear in the child.
+It did this by taking blood samples of both parents who had survived the Holocaust and their offspring.
+The children had stress hormone profiles that made them more susceptible to PTSD.

 What types of therapy help with transgenerational trauma?

-Harley Therapy connects you with London-based therapists who offer CBT and help with trauma-related issues.
-If you can’t make one of our four central London locations, what about Skype therapy?
+Harley Therapy connects you with CBT therapists in London and help with trauma-related issues.
+If you can’t make one of our three central London locations, what about online therapy?
 It helps you no matter where you may live.